Rigorous estimation of error thresholds of transversal Clifford logical circuits: Conclusion and outlook

-Interestingly, our success in mapping transversal logical circuits to stat-mech models signals a potential connection between the error threshold of the logical circuit and topological phase transitions.
-Namely, the entire noisy logical circuit within and beyond the error threshold can be regarded as two distinct phases of matter.
-The determination of error threshold of logical circuit can then be formulated as a phase-recognition task suitable for learning agents~\cite{kim2024}.
+Looking ahead, our work opens several exciting directions.
+The stat-mech models derived here can be simulated directly for specific circuits of interest, thereby enabling threshold benchmarks for near-term fault-tolerant architectures.
+Furthermore, the connection between error thresholds and phase transitions in the stat-mech model suggests a potential link to topological phases of matter: the noisy logical circuit within and beyond the error threshold may be viewed as two distinct phases, and the determination of the threshold can be formulated as a phase-recognition task amenable to machine learning approaches~\cite{kim2024}.
+Finally, extending the stat-mech mapping beyond Clifford circuits, potentially by incorporating magic-state injection or non-Clifford transversal gates, remains an important open problem.

 {\bf Acknowledgments} YX thanks Kaavya Sahay and Mark Turner for helpful discussions on tCNOT decoders.
 YX and E-AK acknowledge support by the NSF through the grant OAC-2118310.
 YZ and E-AK acknowledge support by the National Science Foundation (Platform for the Accelerated Realization, Analysis, and Discovery of Interface Materials (PARADIM)) under Cooperative Agreement No. DMR-2039380.
 This research is funded in part by the Gordon and Betty Moore Foundation’s EPiQS Initiative, Grant GBMF10436 to E-AK.
 JPS was funded by NSF DMR 2327094.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).